opensearch-project/documentation-website/_security/configuration/best-practices.md

 1. Role granularity: Define roles based on specific job functions or access requirements to minimize unnecessary privileges.
 2. Regular review: Regularly review and audit assigned roles to ensure alignment with organizational policies and access needs.

-For more information about roles visit the documentation on [defining users and roles in OpenSearch]({{site.url}}{{site.baseurl}}/security/access-control/users-roles/).
+For more information about roles, visit the documentation on [defining users and roles in OpenSearch]({{site.url}}{{site.baseurl}}/security/access-control/users-roles/).

 ## 5. Verify DLS, FLS and field masking

-If you have configured DLS (document level security) or FLS (field level security) or field masking, ensure you double check your role definitions.
-Especially if user is mapped to multiple roles.
-Testing by making a GET request to `_plugins/_security/authinfo` is highly recommended.
+If you have configured DLS (Document Level Security), FLS (Field Level Security), or field masking, ensure you double-check your role definitions, especially if a user is mapped to multiple roles.
+It is highly recommended to test this by making a GET request to `_plugins/_security/authinfo`.

 Detailed examples and additional configurations are available at:
  - [Document-level security]({{site.url}}{{site.baseurl}}/security/access-control/document-level-security/)